dmf-unicatt/turing-dmf/docker/README.md

 ```
 ./start_container.sh
 ```
-The terminal will display the username and password of the administrator account, which can be subsequently changed through the web interface.
+The terminal will display (towards the end of a long initialization message) the username and password of the administrator account, which can be subsequently changed through the web interface.

 ### 2.3.
 Run the docker container